AtrCheema/AI4Water/README.md

  `view_model` methods of `Model` class but you can go as low as you could go with tensorflow/keras.

 This repository provides a framework to build layered models using python dictionary and with several helper tools which fasten the process of  modeling time-series forcasting.
-The purpose is to cut the time to write boiler plate code in developing deep learning based models.
+The purpose is to cut short the time to write boiler plate code in developing deep learning based models.

 Most of the models in this repository have been adopted from other repositories in order to create an `all in one` code.